Athulpreman/React-project-zipping/README.md

 Enjoy...!

-note : Not able to include the node_modules in the repository
+note : Not included the node_modules in the repository